tmcdos/IDR-crypto/README.md

 The program does not require any installation activity and does not do any records in Windows registry.

 Use Borland C++ Builder 6 to build this project.
+Use KBBUILDER to build the KnowledgeBase files for different Delphi versions - (https://github.com/crypto2011/KBBUILDER)